 Pedestrian or shared: what's the difference?

-In Montréal, there are two types of streets that prioritize pedestrians and foot traffic:
+In Montréal, there are several types of streets that prioritize pedestrians and foot traffic:

 - The shared street, which is a space where pedestrians, bicycles and motor vehicles coexist – but where pedestrians have priority!
 They can go wherever they want, in any direction they choose, and may cross the street at any time in any place.
 The speed limit for vehicles is 20 km/h and the street must be laid out in a safe manner.